diso/website/_posts/2008-06-04-xrds-simple-on-the-move.md

 Type][], there's been some more movement in the implementation space:

- - [James Walker][] [announced][] a plugin for [Drupal][] that works similarly to Stephen’s WordPress plugin and my own MT plugin - it provides a framework for apps to register services to be advertised in the XRDS doc.
+ - [James Walker][] [announced][] a plugin for [Drupal][] that works similarly to Stephen's WordPress plugin and my own MT plugin - it provides a framework for apps to register services to be advertised in the XRDS doc.
 We now have

  - [Byrne Reese][] kindly helped me [re-package the MT plugin][] for better